” It takes strength to make your way through grief, to grab hold of life and let it pull you forward” – Patti Davis

 The following day I knew that I had to get it in gear as I only had two days to make arrangements to get to Kelowna, British Columbia (a 4.5 hour flight away), for my niece’s Celebration of Life.
 Panic time had now arrived, as the next day was Christmas and I was hosting my family Christmas on Boxing Day.
 That left me one day in which to get a flight, get packed, make arrangements for my puppy, and arrange a couple of extra days off of work.

 So many things were going through my mind.
 Christmas is always the busiest time of year for airlines, transportation, and doggy daycare, not to mention the most expensive time to travel.
 I began to worry that I wouldn’t be able to get a last minute flight.

 Luckily for me, I am a frequent traveler and I have everybody on speed dial.
-I contacted Westjet directly rather than booking online.
-The agent did everything she possibly could to get me a flight out, and back, at a considerably reduced rate.
+I contacted Westjet directly rather than booking online or through my travel agent.
+When the agent learned my reason for having to travel, she did everything she possibly could to find me a flight out to Kelowna, and back, at a considerably reduced rate.
 It was still more expensive than usual given the time of year, but I did manage to get a reduced rate of around 35%.

-Pro Tip: If you find yourself having to book a flight to attend a funeral or seriously ill family member, contact the airline directly to see if a bereavement rate is available.
+Pro Tip: If you find yourself having to book a flight to attend a funeral or visit a critically ill family member, contact the airline directly for a bereavement rate

 I eventually found doggy daycare for my puppy (out of the city).
 Arrangements were made for my transportation to and from the airport.
 I was able to arrange with work to have New Year’s Eve day off.
 Now to pack.